Research

 Single cell approaches to study the dynamics of HSC development

-We are using integrated single cell immunophenotypic and functional assays for HSC precursors with single cell RNA-sequencing to identify the dynamic transcriptional programs regulating HSC development, incorporating innovative technologies in single cell omics platforms and computational algorithms developed by our collaborators in the laboratory of Dr. Cole Trapnell (UW Genome Sciences).
+We are using integrated single cell immunophenotypic and functional assays for HSC precursors with single cell RNA-sequencing to identify the dynamic transcriptional programs regulating HSC development and self-renewal, incorporating innovative technologies in single cell omics platforms and computational algorithms developed by our collaborators in the laboratory of Dr. Cole Trapnell (UW Genome Sciences).

 AGM-EC and Engineered niche